Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 As for yeast- I have used both active dry yeast and instant dry yeast interchangeably in this recipe; so use whichever you have.
 (Weird, but true.)

 Eggs: many fresh milled flour bread recipes make eggs optional.
 I have found that for me, at least 1 egg is needed for moisture and a better texture in my bread.
-I have used either 1 or 2 eggs with good results.
+I have used either 1 or 2 eggs in this recipe with good results.

 I’ve noticed that farm fresh eggs make the flavor of my bread better, and even seem to lend to a softer loaf of bread.

-You may find that you want to experiment with the extras such as vital wheat gluten or sunflower lechithin.
-For me, I have never had a need to add them, so I am not including anything fancy or extra in this recipe.
+You may find that you want to experiment with the extras such as vital wheat gluten or sunflower lecithin.

-Honestly, it’s my goal to make bread that’s delicious, and as simple as possible.
+Honestly, it’s my goal to make bread that’s delicious, budget friendly, and as simple as possible.

 FAQ’s: Fresh Milled Flour Bread Recipe

 Are you sure I don’t have to proof the yeast?
-What about the sponge method?
+What about autolyse and sponge methods?

-For the sponge method, after adding the yeast (step 4) and mixing for a few seconds, let the mixture rest for about 20 minutes to soak up the moisture.
+Another step you can try is the sponge method.
+After adding the yeast (step 4) and mixing for a few seconds, let the mixture rest for about 20 minutes to soak up the moisture.

 Is salt necessary?